sdleffler/luminance-rs/README.md

 However, **luminance** is a bit different from what it was initially imagined for.
-People are looking for an easy-to-use crate, with good abstractions and safe-guards against all the _bad_ and _dangerous_ graphics API caveats. **luminance** has always been about providing a safe, type-safe and elegant API (being Haskell-based makes it heavily use type systems, for instance) but it has now a more accurate place in the ecosystem.
+People are looking for an easy-to-use crate, with good abstractions and safe-guards against all the _bad_ and _dangerous_ graphics API caveats. **luminance** has always been about providing a safe, type-safe and elegant API (being Haskell-based makes it heavily use the type system, for instance) but it has now a more accurate place in the ecosystem.
 Where [gfx-hal] provides you with an experience focused on down-to-metal performance and an API very similar to [Vulkan]’s, **luminance** provides an API that is, for sure, a bit less low-level — and hence, yes, it’s likely you will not have the same